rexshijaku/sql-to-laravel-builder/tests/readme.md

-After installing the Composer dependencies from the root of your project and execute
+After installing the Composer dependencies from the root of your project execute

 either